drwetter/testssl.sh/Readme.md

 #### Status

-_Here in the master branch you find the stable version 2.8rc3 of the software, it superseds 2.6.
-Version 2.8 is currently being finalized_ .
-2.9dev is the new developement branch  For the **a more thorough description of the command line options** please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation") or https://github.com/drwetter/testssl.sh/wiki/Usage-Documentation.
+This is the stable version 2.8 of the software, it  supersedes 2.6. .
+2.9dev is the new development branch  For a more thorough description of the command line options please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation") or https://github.com/drwetter/testssl.sh/wiki/Usage-Documentation.